Overview

 For near-real-time delivery without manual polling per turn:

-• Claude Codec2c setup claude-code registers a PostToolUse hook (c2c-inbox-check.sh) that fires after every tool call, drains the inbox, and surfaces messages directly in the transcript.
+• Claude Codec2c install claude registers a PostToolUse hook (c2c-inbox-check.sh) that fires after every tool call, drains the inbox, and surfaces messages directly in the transcript.
 Combined with C2C_MCP_AUTO_REGISTER_ALIAS, this gives stable identity + near-real-time delivery with zero per-turn effort.

 • Any client — set up a periodic loop (cron, loop slash command, etc.) that calls poll_inbox on each tick.